 - Verify server certificate: Please deactivate

-- Custom Configuration: Here you mark all lines, delete the content and exchange it with the text content of your downloaded 'openvpn.ovpn' configuration file.
-For that you open the file with an editor, mark the text with 'Control-A', copy the text with 'Control-C' and insert the text here with 'Control-V'.
-This is a sample for the content of an 'openvpn.ovpn' file:
+- Custom Configuration: Here you mark all existing lines, delete them and exchange them with some parts of your downloaded 'openvpn.ovpn' configuration file: For that open the OpenVPN file with a simple text editor, mark the text beginning with 'resolve-retry infinete' and ending with 'comp-lzo' (including both lines), copy the text with 'Control-C' and insert it here with 'Control-V'.
+It should look like this:

 explicit-exit-notify 2 [Note: Some routers don't understand this command.
 In cases of doubt or if the configuration doesn't work, please remove this entry.]